gleicon/ebook_cto_field_guide/index.md

 Considering past opportunities that I declined in favor of not believing in the traditional management career, at some point I started to believe that I had to experiment this change.

+#### Leading vs Managing

 I knew what I did, I knew what I didn't like my managers did and I had some good role models, so why not ?
 I knew the [golden rule](https://en.wikipedia.org/wiki/Golden_Rule) so that should be easy right ?

 Wrong.
 The first barrier to overcome was that I didn't know it was possible to me to be a manager, therefore I've had convinced myself to not pursue it first because it seemed unattainable to get there and then under the "boring non-tech work" excuse.

 What did you think when you saw your manager or director cruising away in a big car in your first job ?
 In which order "I could do that" came to your mind ?
 It was hard to me to relate how people got into this position.
-Actually I've never questioned it.
-It looked like they were born like that.
+I've had never questioned that.

-After the aforementioned "I know how to do it" moment, I committed to myself that I'd embrace the next opportunity to lead a team and apply the same energy I did when learning a new language or on-boarding into a new company.
-I've vowed to start small leveraging what I knew, studying with the few technical managers available and trying to avoid making mistakes.
+After the aforementioned "I know how to do it" moment, I committed to myself that I'd embrace the next opportunity to lead a team and apply the same energy I did when learning a new language or on-boarding into a new company, to start small leveraging what I knew.

+Everyone can and should lead and that's different from managing.
+To manage is to care about time, outcome, expectation and a world of nice words.
+To lead is connected to action and execution.

 #### Saying No and Adapting

-The timing of my career change was funny - the company I was working with was doing great financially but having problems on engineering and product.
-Managers where quitting or being fired and at some point someone was needed to help a team that worked with a legacy product no one wanted to touch.
+The timing of my career change was interesting - the company I was working with was doing great financially but having problems on engineering and product.
+Managers where leaving and at some point someone was needed to help a team that worked with a legacy product no one wanted to touch.
 I was lucky to be in the right place.

 I've approached the challenge trying to avoid too many mistakes but eager to learn what would be my new career.
 Turns out I did a lot of them.

 And while I was learning, my responsibilities increased.
 I started small (a 4 people team) and quickly saw myself managing half of the company tech team for reasons I should put in another post. **One of the most common mistakes is not learning to say "No" soon enough**.

-The only advice I had was **"be careful to not back into your comfort zone"** meaning I shouldn't not compete with the team by coding or making their decisions when I faced some uncomfortable situation.
-And I had them, I took some time to "read the room" and understand the chaos and power plays.
-Luckily my technical background helped me a lot on the oncoming firefighting.
+The only advice I had was **"be careful to not back into your comfort zone"** meaning I shouldn't not compete with the team by coding or making their decisions when I faced some uncomfortable situations where I questioned my choice.

+If you are in this situation you will remember fondly the time when you just coded, but think again - you never did that if you were leading.
+We tend to see the past in warm colours.

 Over time the people I managed changed, naturally as the people joining companies changed too.
 Furthermore my management style had to **adapt**, in communication and expectations.

 **Adapting** meant trying to figure out how my team expectations changed.
 A generation ago the main concern was to lose your job, today companies have a hard time recruiting because good technical people don't want to have a job for a long time without meaningful space to have an impact.
 Around the same time getting straight tickets of what to do was a plus and now it is unthinkable to not involve your team on prioritization.
-Same for tech stack and infrastructure.

-I had the luck of having worked with the best people around and see a lot of them becoming managers, tech leads, working abroad and competing with good advantage to people from countries that put more emphasis in tech than Brazil.
+I had the luck of had worked with the best people around and see a lot of them becoming managers, tech leads, working abroad and competing with good advantage to people from countries that put more emphasis in tech than Brazil.
 That makes me proud and my life was easier because of them.

 ### Know your team